 This office issues certificates and maintains records of all births and deaths that occur in the Town of Oyster Bay except those occurring in the Incorporated Villages of Farmingdale and Sea Cliff which maintain such records.
 Facilities under the jurisdiction of the Town of Oyster Bay are North Shore University, LIJ Hospital in Plainview (formerly Central General), St. Joseph Hospital (formerly New Island Hospital and the Mid-Island Hospital) in Bethpage, Syosset Hospital, Glen Cove prior to 1918, and the hospital known as Massapequa General Hospital in Plainedge.
 Home births within the Town of Oyster Bay are also recorded in Town Clerk records.

 Birth certificates may be requested only by the person named on the record if the applicant is over the age of 18, or by applicant’s parents or legal guardian.
-Applicants may come in person to Town Clerk’s Office, Town Hall East, 54 Audrey Avenue, Oyster Bay, New York 11771, to complete “Application to Local Registrar for Copy of Birth Record” form, show valid photo identification, and pay $10.00 for each certified copy made out to “Town Clerk”.
+Applicants may come in person to Town Clerk’s Office, Town Hall North, 54 Audrey Avenue, Oyster Bay, New York 11771, to complete “Application to Local Registrar for Copy of Birth Record” form, show valid photo identification, and pay $10.00 for each certified copy made out to “Town Clerk”.

 To request by mail, the applicant must include a copy of a valid photo identification and submit the birth name of person and relationship to the person for whom the birth certificate is requested, date of person’s birth, place of birth, father’s name (maiden name if applicable), mother’s name (maiden name if applicable), purpose of request, and a $10.00 money order or certified bank check for each certificate desired.
 No personal checks accepted.
 Please include a phone number where you can be reached.
 Return address submitted must be residential, records may not be sent to Post Office boxes.